NATRONA COUNTY HIGH SCHOOL

 The IB Diploma Program (DP) at NCHS is an open-enrollment program.
 Students may enroll in the full IB DP, or they may take individual IB courses in areas of interest and ability.
 The IB DP is not a competitive placement program.
 There is no set limit to the number of students who may participate in IB courses or the Diploma Program.

-Students who are successful in the IB Diploma Program or in individual IB courses usually exhibit the following:
+Students who are successful in the IB Diploma Program or individual IB courses usually exhibit the following:

 · Intellectual curiosity and a strong aptitude for learning